edulinq/quiz-composer/README.md

 ## Testing

-The primary test command is:
+You can run tests with:
 ```
 ./run_tests.py [test_pattern]
 ```
-When `test_pattern` is provided, it is used as a regex filter over test IDs.
+When `test_pattern` is provided, it is passed directly to `re.search()` to determine whether each test runs.

-### Optional TeX Compilation Tests (Good Question Fixtures)
+### Optional TeX Compilation Tests

 TeX compilation tests are slower than normal tests.
 They also require extra dependencies (notably `pdflatex`).
 So these tests are kept outside of the standard Python unittest flow.

-The script below generates TeX for each good question fixture and compiles it to verify that the generated TeX is valid.
+The script below compiles the good question and quiz test cases and verifies that PDF output is produced.

 Run with local `pdflatex`:
 ```